amsterdamtimemachine/data-index/README.md

 ### Font

-The UI is built around [Satoshi](https://www.fontshare.com/fonts/satoshi).
-Download it from Fontshare and convert to `woff`/`woff2` format, then place the files in `packages/app/static/fonts/`.
+The UI is built around [Satoshi](https://www.fontshare.com/fonts/satoshi) (Light, Regular, Medium, Bold weights + italics).
+Font files are included in `packages/app/static/fonts/`.
 The app falls back to the system sans-serif if Satoshi is not available.

 ### First-time database setup